Hasselblad X1D vs Panasonic LX100

 |Nikon D7200||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-||Nikon D7200|

 It is notable that the X1D has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the LX100 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Hasselblad and Panasonic.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Hasselblad X1D and the Panasonic LX100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (51.3 vs 12.7MP) with a 101% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (35 points) in the DXO overall assessment.